ardaergin/VBL/markdown_files/granting-or-denying-payment.md

 # Granting or denying payment

-As your study is running, it is your responsibility to keep the list of participants that need to be paid up to date.

-We will send the list of participants of your study that have participated the week before and are not marked as "no-show" to the financial department **every Tuesday at 23:59**.

-- For instance, if a participant participated in your study on October 2nd, Wednesday, and marked as "participated", their financial information will be sent to the financial department on October 8th, Tuesday at 23:59.
+While your study is running, you are responsible for maintaining an up-to-date list of participants who require payment.
+This list must include each participant’s Sona ID and the amount owed. **Please send this list to the [VBL administration](mailto:vbl@vu.nl) at the end of each week.**

+Once received, we will initiate the payment process with the budget holder and the finance department to ensure that participants are paid on time.

+- It is essential that you provide this information every week.
+Failure to do so may result in your study being deactivated until the list is submitted.

-- This process is regardless whether your study is completed, since some studies take long durations of time, and participants need to be paid periodically.
+- This requirement applies regardless of whether your study is completed.
+Since some studies run over longer periods, participants must be paid regularly throughout the process.

-Hence, it is your responsibility to make any changes to the list of participants that need to be paid.
-If you have not made any changes, all the participants will be paid, even if they are marked as "no action taken", and might not have participated in your study.

 >[!info] <i class="fa-solid fa-info"></i> &nbsp How to navigate to the payment page on SONA
 >